oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Routing & Server Deployment</button>
 <div class="content" style="display: none;" markdown="1">

-There are two main issues to be aware of what deploying a react app to a server:
+There are two main issues to be aware of what deploying a React app to a server:
 1. Always return index.html
-   * The server knows nothing about the routes in a react app, which means that the server cannot redirect the browser to the requested part of the app.
+   * The server knows nothing about the routes in a React app, which means that the server cannot redirect the browser to the requested part of the app.
-   * The solution is to ensure that the server is configured to *always* return index.html, since index.html will then load the react app, which can, in turn, interpret the requested path.
+   * The solution is to ensure that the server is configured to *always* return index.html, since index.html will then load the React app, which can, in turn, interpret the requested path.
    * This happens by default on the NPM development server.
 1. Always provide a `basename` for the `BrowserRouter`
    * `BrowserRouter` assumes that all routes requested in the app are relative to the root `basename` property.
    * If this is not explicitly specified, the `basename` is assumed to be `/` (the server root, e.g. example.com/).
-   * If the react app is not located at the server root (e.g. example.com/my-app) and `basename` is not specified, specifying a route in the app (e.g. /posts/) will fail (because the server reads this as example.com/posts/ rather than example.com/my-app/posts/).
+   * If the React app is not located at the server root (e.g. example.com/my-app) and `basename` is not specified, specifying a route in the app (e.g. /posts/) will fail (because the server reads this as example.com/posts/ rather than example.com/my-app/posts/).
    * To avoid this, the `BrowserRouter` element should always be specified as `<BrowserRouter basename="/my-app">`

 </div>